-Leftover chicken doesn’t have to be boring.
-Savory Chicken Curry Pocket Pies pack well for a yummy lunch or enjoy them at your next luncheon with friends.
+Chicken Curry Pocket Pies are made with puff pastry and loaded with chopped rotisserie chicken, savory vegetables, and curry flavors.
+These hand pies pack well for a yummy lunch on the go or you can enjoy them at your next luncheon with friends and family.

 These small delicious hand pies are wonderful with any filling.
-For this version I made a savory chicken curry filling.
-To make them easily, I used two sheets of puff pastry, which gives them a lovely flakey texture.
+For this version, I made a savory chicken curry filling from leftover rotisserie chicken.
+To make them easily, I used two sheets of thawed, frozen puff pastry, which gives them a lovely flakey texture.

 Chicken Curry Pocket Pies